amitwork1601/Documentation_for_lagecy_application_for_ofi-/docs/index.md

 ## Features

-✨ **AI-Enhanced Summaries** - Intelligent descriptions powered by Groq AI
+✨ **AI-Enhanced Summaries** - Intelligent descriptions powered by Claude Sonnet 4.5 AI

 📦 **Multi-Repository Support** - Documentation from all three repositories in one place